 Did you know that almost half the weight of freshly sawn wood is water?
 At Oak Furniture Land, all timbers undergo a meticulous kiln drying process to carefully reduce this moisture content, leaving just enough so that it can properly acclimate to the relative humidity in your home.

 One of the best ways to help your furniture acclimate is to treat it immediately with our specially formulated wax polish, and to continue treating it at three month intervals.
 Doing so will protect and nourish the timbers; creating a long-lasting, protective seal.
-Our wax polish is available in three carefully selected shades, which are specifically blended for oak, mahogany and mango wood, plus a clear option which can be used on either wood type.
+Our wax polish is available in two carefully selected shades, which are specifically blended for oak and mango wood, plus a clear option which can be used on either wood type.
 For more information, click here.

 Do not use household cleaning products, solvents or cleaners intended for materials other than hardwood furniture as they are liable to damage the finish.

 Please note that failure to treat your hardwood furniture as instructed could result in drying and splitting, and the invalidation of your warranty.

 The appeal of solid hardwood handcrafted furniture is that each piece is unique in terms of colour, natural marks and grain patterns and workmanship.
 Consequently, you may notice some differences between items from the same range; any such differences are considered an integral part of this totally natural product.

 Due to the nature of handmade furniture, all ranges will feature varying degrees of distressing from piece to piece; this may include wood splits, filling, knots, distress marks, antiquing etc. As above, such features are considered integral to the 'traditional' charm of handcrafted solid hardwood furniture.
 To complement these unique qualities, some of our ranges are crafted to have a 'distressed' or 'rustic' styling.
 This is very much intended by our skilled craftsman and makes each piece totally unique with a 'lived in' appearance.

 Leather is a natural product with many highly desirable characteristics - it's stylish, comfortable and exceptionally durable.
 With the right care, your new leather upholstery will retain its natural beauty for many years to come.